ampervue/docker-ffmpeg/README.md

-A Docker image running Ubuntu:trusty with latest Python 3.5 and latest FFMPEG (built from source)
+A Docker image running ampervue/python34 and latest FFMPEG (built from source)

 ### To Build